GLOBAL MARKETS-World shares edge up after BOJ move, but data weighs

 By Ryan Vlastelica

-NEW YORK, Feb 18 (Reuters) - Stock markets around the world edged higher on Tuesday following a fresh round of stimulus from the Bank of Japan, though gains were limited by some tepid data following a recent rally, which also pushed the dollar down against the euro.
+NEW YORK, Feb 18 (Reuters) - Stock markets around the world edged higher on Tuesday following a fresh round of stimulus from the Bank of Japan, though gains were limited by some tepid data following a recent rally.

 The Bank of Japan maintained its expansionary monetary policy, extending special loan programs to help buoy economic growth.
 Japanese shares jumped 3.1 percent, but other markets in Asia were flat after China’s central bank acted to rein in lending and Australia’s central bank made hawkish comments about interest rates.